 Note: Superannuation Guarantee contributions must be paid into an employee’s super fund at least quarterly, and by the 28th day following the end of the quarter.
 Some employers have signed agreements with super funds to pay SG contributions monthly, while some employers pay SG entitlements more frequently.
-For more information on the SG increase see SuperGuide article Superannuation Guarantee rate remains at 9.5% for 2016/2017 year, and for the 2017/2018 year.
+For more information on the SG increase see SuperGuide article Employer super contributions: SG rate 9.5% for 2017/2018 year.

 Dropping the ball on SG entitlements for packaged employees

 The sticky issue of who actually pays for the regular increases in SG entitlements over the next few years when a salary package is in place, is not unlike the potential SG issue when an employee negotiates a salary sacrifice arrangement.